Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 paths = np.array([paths_rand, paths_che])
 ~~~

-The plotting is similar as before, except that this time, we will have two subplots, one for pure random walk and another for chemotactic random walk, initialized with `plt.subplots(1, 2)`.
-We will plot the simulation results for each strategy.
+Now that we have simulated the cells, we will visualize the results of their walks.
+The plotting is similar as in the [random walk tutorial](tutorial_purerandom), except that this time, we will have two subplots, one for the pure random walk strategy, and the other for the chemotactic random walk.
+(These subplots are initialized using `plt.subplots(1, 2)`.)

 ~~~ python
 #Below are all for plotting purposes